 - close the hives down while the spraying is in progress.

-If agricultural chemicals with a residual effect are used, a delay of a few days may be needed before the hives are taken back to the crop.
+If agricultural chemicals with a residual effect are used, a delay may be needed before the hives are taken back to the crop.
+You must refer to the chemical use and withholding period instructions on the chemical product label.

 - Have clear lines of communication with the crop owner, and stress the importance of being notified before any spraying takes place (although insecticides are the most toxic agricultural chemicals to bees, some herbicides and fungicides can be toxic too).